 - 1 Tablespoon of Himalayan Powdered Salt

 Pack your sauerkraut tightly into a clean 1/2 gallon mason jar.
 Place your Fermentools glass weight on the top of your cabbage, submerging it under the brine and leaving 1 inch of space from the liquid to the top of the jar.
-Assemble your airlock system (check out our single kits, starter kits, 4-pack, 6-pack, and 12-packs) and set your sauerkraut to ferment for 4 to 14 days (or longer) depending on your preferred flavor.
+Assemble your airlock system and set your sauerkraut to ferment for 4 to 14 days (or longer) depending on your preferred flavor.

 How To Eat: